brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>
 <hr>

+**To Be Taught, If Fortunate** — Becky Chambers

+This is one of the best sci-fi short novellas I’ve read in a while.
+It’s not quite hard SF, but I love all the little details.
+The characters are great, and just casually queer, and there’s just enough suspense to make it a real page-turner.
+A triumph.

 **The Guest Cat** — Takashi Hiraide [**](#ghost)

 Definitely cried reading this one.
 I’m a sucker for Japanese cat literature for sure.